blocktransfer/py-TAD3-horizon/README.md

 ## Contact

-For any questions or support, please [contact our developers](support@blocktransfer.dev).
+For any questions or support, please [open an issue](https://github.com/blocktransfer/py-TAD3-horizon/issues) or [start a Discussion](https://github.com/orgs/blocktransfer/discussions).

 Thank you for your interest in TAD3!
 Together, we can revolutionize the stock market landscape.